tc39/proposal-class-public-fields/README.md

 ##### Property Declaration & Execution Process

 The process of declaring a property happens at the time of [class definition evaluation](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-runtime-semantics-classdefinitionevaluation).
-The process for executing a property's initializer happens at class instantiation time and depends on wether the class is a "base" class (AKA has no `extends` clause) or is a "child" class (AKA has an `extends` clause).
+The process for executing a property's initializer happens at class instantiation time and depends on wether the class is a "base" class (AKA has no `extends` clause) or is a "derived" class (AKA has an `extends` clause).
 The differences between these two cases is described above in [Property Declarations Without Initializers](#property-declarations-without-initializers) and [Property Declarations With Initializers](#property-declarations-with-initializers).

 The high level process for declaring class properties is as follows for each property in the order the properties are declared. (for sake of definition we assume a name for the class being defined is `DefinedClass`):